“A thing of mesmerising beauty.”

 — Iarla Ó Lionáird on “The More Beautiful World

-Paddington Trio performing Sam Perkin’s Piano Trio “Freakshow” at Internationaal Kamermuziek Festival, Utrecht, The Netherlands, 2024
+Paddington Trio performing Sam Perkin’s Piano Trio “Freakshow” at Janine Jansen’s Internationaal Kamermuziek Festival in Utrecht, The Netherlands (2024)

-The Irish Chamber Orchestra’s Katherine Hunka and Sam Perkin hug after the première of “Nimbus” at The National Concert Hall, Dublin, Ireland, 2015
+The Irish Chamber Orchestra’s Katherine Hunka and Sam Perkin hug after the première of “Nimbus” at The National Concert Hall in Dublin, Ireland (2015)

-Ciarán Hinds & The Fews Ensemble premièring Sam Perkin’s “The More Beautiful World” at Kilkenny Arts Festival, 2025
+Actor Ciarán Hinds, The Fews Ensemble & Mezzo-Soprano Sharon Carty premièring Perkin’s “The More Beautiful World” at Kilkenny Arts Festival (2025)

-Gábor Takács-Nagy shakes hands with Sam Perkin after conducting the première of “Waves” with percussionist Alex Petcu & The Irish Chamber Orchestra, 2018
+Gábor Takács-Nagy shakes hands with Sam Perkin after conducting an Irish Tour of “Waves” with percussionist Alex Petcu & The Irish Chamber Orchestra (2018)

-The Sitkovetsky Trio performing Piano Trio “Freakshow” and Sam Perkin takes a bow for his Wigmore Hall Début, London, UK, 2023
+The Sitkovetsky Trio enthusiastically performing Piano Trio “Freakshow” and Sam Perkin taking a bow for his Wigmore Hall Début in London, UK (2023)

-Crash Ensemble performing Sam Perkin’s skateboarding piece “Grey Area” which was programmed at Musica Nova Helsinki (André de Ridder), Finland, 2019
+Crash Ensemble performing Sam Perkin’s skateboarding piece “Grey Area” which was programmed by André de Ridder at Musica Nova Helsinki, Finland (2019)